 Tours and Privileges

 •Florence.
 1 museum and 2 walking tours of Florence are included in Optional Tour Package.
-Students are encouraged to register for all tours, but may opt to sign up only for Uffizi Tour.
+Students are encouraged to register for all tours (minimum enrollment must be met), but may opt to sign up only for Uffizi Tour or one or two walking tours.
 Church and museum entrance fees are additional.
+A field trip to an historic papermill one hour from Florence may also be scheduled (to be confirmed.)

 •Museums of Florence.
 Students will be given the opportunity to purchase a card allowing virtually unlimited and repeated entrance to most major museums including: Uffizi Gallery (with Botticelli's Birth of Venus among other materworks), Academy (Michelangelo's David), all the Pitti Palace Museums (filled with Raphaels, Titians and others), the Medici Chapels, San Marco (Fra Angelicos) and Bargello Sculpture Museum (Donatellos, Michelangelos, Ghiberti, Verocchio, della Robbias and more) among others.

 •Independent travel.
 With churches, shops and other buildings open late, there is ample time to visit the city and surrounding areas.
-Enjoy further travel to Rome, Venice (2009 Biennale!), Pisa, Lucca, Cinque Terra, Assisi or other towns within 1 to 3 hours of Florence, on your own or with fellow participants.
+Enjoy further travel to Rome, Venice, Pisa, Lucca, Cinque Terra, Assisi or other towns within 1 to 3 hours of Florence, on your own or with fellow participants.
 Students also often plan trips before or after the workshop.

 •Museum of Natural History.
 Your school ID may afford visits for a reduced fee to Museo La Specola, to draw from fabulous anatomical wax models and the natural collection. top of page